netdata/netdata/src/daemon/README.md

 ### Why does this happen?

 The system memory allocator allocates virtual memory arenas, per thread running.
-On Linux systems this defaults to 16MB per thread on 64 bit machines.
-So, if you get the difference between real and virtual memory and divide it by 16MB you will roughly get the number of threads running.
+On Linux systems this defaults to 16MB per thread on 64-bit machines.
+So, if you get the difference between real and virtual memory and divide it by 16MB, you will roughly get the number of threads running.

 The system does this for speed.
-Having a separate memory arena for each thread, allows the threads to run in parallel in multi-core systems, without any locks between them.
+Having a separate memory arena for each thread, allows the threads to run in parallel in multicore systems, without any locks between them.

-This behavior is system specific.
+This behavior is system-specific.
 For example, the chart above when running Netdata on Alpine Linux (that uses **musl** instead of **glibc**) is this:

 ![image](https://cloud.githubusercontent.com/assets/2662304/19013807/7cf5878e-87e4-11e6-9651-082e68701eab.png)

 ### Can we do anything to lower it?

-Since Netdata already uses minimal memory allocations while it runs (i.e. it adapts its memory on start, so that while repeatedly collects data it does not do memory allocations), it already instructs the system memory allocator to minimize the memory arenas for each thread.
-We have also added [2 configuration options](https://github.com/netdata/netdata/blob/5645b1ee35248d94e6931b64a8688f7f0d865ec6/src/main.c#L410-L418) to allow you tweak these settings: `glibc malloc arena max for plugins` and `glibc malloc arena max for netdata`.
+Since Netdata already uses minimal memory allocations, while it runs (i.e., it adapts its memory on start, so that while repeatedly collects data it doesn’t do memory allocations), it already instructs the system memory allocator to minimize the memory arenas for each thread.
+We have also added [2 configuration options](https://github.com/netdata/netdata/blob/5645b1ee35248d94e6931b64a8688f7f0d865ec6/src/main.c#L410-L418) to allow you to tweak these settings: `glibc malloc arena max for plugins` and `glibc malloc arena max for netdata`.

 However, even if we instructed the memory allocator to use just one arena, it seems it allocates an arena per thread.